sudouptime/lifelong-golfer-theory/README.md

 Putter.

-On top of that, every lie and situation introduced additional variables.
+On top of that, every lie and every situation introduced additional variables.

-- A teed-up ball
+- A ball on a tee
 - A ball on the ground
 - Rough
-- Bunkers
+- Bunker
-- Uneven lies
+- Sloping lies

-Even on a flat practice mat, learning to strike every club consistently seemed to require an enormous amount of repetition.
+Even on a perfectly flat practice mat, it seemed as though each club required an enormous amount of repetition before it could be hit consistently.

 During my first few months, I could not hit either hybrids or fairway woods consistently.

-Because I planned to play my first full round within three months of starting lessons, building the game around irons appeared to be the most repeatable solution at the time.
+Since I planned to play my first full round within three months of starting lessons, an iron-centered setup seemed to be the most repeatable solution at the time.

-Later, that assumption changed.
+Eventually, however, that perspective changed.

-When I began thinking of golf as something I wanted to continue over the long term, I realized that simply increasing the number of clubs I could hit was not necessarily the optimal solution.
+Once I began thinking about golf as something I wanted to enjoy for the rest of my life, I realized that simply learning to use more clubs was not necessarily the best solution.

 Eventually, the question itself changed.